bluemanos/simracing-telemetry/README.md

 Fully configured.
 Written in Golang.

-Plans to support: AC, ACC, F1 2023, etc. And make a dashboard/cockpit view for them.
+Plans to support: F1 2023, etc. And make a dashboard/cockpit view for them.

 ---